tee3/homedir/README.md

 See the [go-packages.txt](./go-packages.txt) for a list of installed Go packages.

+## support for source packages

+There is a script to support installing packages that are not supported by a standard package manager or require special consideration.

+See the bottom of the [script](./install_source_packages) to see what source packages are currently installed.

 ## support for emacs

 Emacs packages are installed and configured automatically by the